-Sure, Halloween is only one night—but that doesn't mean you have to wait until October 31st to get into the spooky spirit.
+Sure, Halloween is only one night—but that doesn't mean you have to wait until Oct.
+31 to get into the spooky spirit.
 Thanks to Freeform's "31 Nights of Halloween," you can watch your favorite spooky movies every single night leading up to Halloween.
 Starting on Oct.
-1, you'll be able to indulge in classics like The Nightmare Before Christmas, Ghostbusters, Adams Family Values, Hocus Pocus, and many more.
+1, you'll be able to indulge in classics like The Nightmare Before Christmas, Ghostbusters, Addams Family Values, Hocus Pocus, and many more.

-And you can paint a fabulous fall scene along with Bob Ross.
+41. And you can paint a fabulous fall scene along with Bob Ross.

 Fall doesn't always have to be about watching trees—you can also paint them.
-If inspiration strikes, check out Bob Ross The Joy of Painting series on IMDBTV.
+If inspiration strikes, check out Bob Ross' The Joy of Painting series on Freevee.
 Spend a little (or a lot) of time learning how to turn dabs of paint into mountaintops, lakes, and "happy little trees."

 42. The Vermont Pumpkin Chuckin' Festival takes place.